With so much information out there, how do you even know where to start?

 These books are ranked based on my personal comparison AND student feedback

-- Kaplan Prep Pack – The best CONTENT books based on my personal review and student feedback.
+- Kaplan Prep Pack (Amazon) – The best CONTENT books based on my personal review and student feedback.
 Not the best practice questions.
 Any version past 2015 is ok

 Additional Psych/Soc Resources